Tasarinan/Ufoco/docs/development/backlog.md

   - <font color=green>use Post-It notes to plan year/month/week/daily events</font>
   - <font color=green>use strickthrough line to quickly mark events/actions status (Completed)</font>

+- `Ongoing` As a user I want to use nest list to show our mind flow, that I can quickly navigate through them to organize innovation ideas and problem solving steps

+  - <font color=#ff99> support the following control command</font>

+    - <kbd>UP</kbd> & <kbd>DOWN</kbd>: navigate through tasks
+    - <kbd>CNTRL+UP</kbd> & <kbd>CNTRL+DOWN</kbd>: shuffle tasks
+    - <kbd>TAB</kbd>: right-indent
+    - <kbd>SHIFT</kbd> + <kbd>TAB</kbd>: left-indent
+    - <kbd>BACKSPACE</kbd>: Remove an empty task
+    - <kbd>ENTER</kbd>: New item
+    - Click on a bullet point to fold it
+    - Hover on a bullet point and click complete to complete it

+- `Ongoing` As a developer I want to reuse open source editor to fit my needs, that it is becoming my project and I can learn the things that I need are most valuable to me

+  - <font color=green>draft-js is more better than Quill, so select draft-js </font>
+  -

-* `Ongoing` As a user I want to use streak to motivate my consecutive affairs
+- `Ongoing` As a user I want to use streak to motivate my consecutive affairs

   - [] ~~